Sober and Bored? Here’s What To Do About It

 I mean, look at all this TIME you have!

-The hours you used to devote to drinking and recovering from drink have to be filled now with… well who knows what?
+The hours you used to devote to drinking and recovering from drinking have to be filled now with… well, who knows what?

-The more you think about it, the more annoyed it makes you, which is unfortunate because you’re already feeling rather annoyed these days.
+The more you think about it, the more it annoys you, which is unfortunate because you already feel rather annoyed these days.

 Have no fear!
 I’ve been where you are, as have thousands of other sober people who had to learn to have a life again after sobriety.